waynodiablo/Oystercard/bookmark_manager/23_signing_in.md

   - [ ] A user can sign in
   - [ ] A welcome message is displayed to the user
 - [ ] Make the test pass by adding appropriate changes to the model, view and controller
-  - [ ] Create a unit test for authentication on the user model
+  - [ ] Create a Unit Test for authentication on the user model
-  - [ ] Discuss with your partner why we are only now writing our first unit test
 - [ ] Make the test pass
 - [ ] Ensure to test manually locally and on Heroku